stephieo/alx-low_level_programming/README.md

-This is my first experience with low level programming
+this is my first project using low level programming